syncfusion-content/xamarin-docs/Xamarin/SfChart/technicalindicators.md

 ## Accumulation distribution indicator

 Accumulation Distribution Indicator is a volume-based indicator designed to measure the accumulative flow of money into and out of a security.
-It requires [`Volume`](https://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.AccumulationDistributionIndicator~Volume.html) property additionally with the dataSource to calculate the signal line.
+It requires [`Volume`](https://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.AccumulationDistributionIndicator~Volume.html) property additionally with the data source to calculate the signal line.

 The following code example helps you to add [`AccumulationDistributionIndicator`](http://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.AccumulationDistributionIndicator.html).